 From tech companies to automobile manufacturers, driverless cars are the next big thing.
 But who’s responsible when a driverless car is involved in an accident?
 Should it be the occupants of the vehicle or its owner?
 The car’s manufacturer or the software developer?
 A number of the companies working in this field have announced that they would accept responsibility because they all seem to anticipate fewer accidents.
 But will that change as the technology evolves?
 How will courts respond?
 And what role is there for legislative action?

-Join us as our panel of experts discuss these and related questions.
+Our panel of experts discussed these and related questions.

 Columnist, Bloomberg View

 Bryant Walker Smith

 Assistant Professor, University of South Carolina School of Law